Saturday, January 31, 2009

 I mean the epitome of the cell phone:

+I can already hear the bellows of the cell phone geeks out there: "thas not da newest bberry n00bzor!".
 Yes, there is a "new" Blackberry 8900 "Curve" phone that has just released.
 They all then clutch on to their vintage blackberry (or if you're an apple fan; your Newton) and text all their friends on how un-educated I am.
 Just to prove how crazy the fandom over the device truly is, a search of "blackberry" in google images leads to 6,190,000 of images; most not fruit related.

 Anyways...

 What has created such a social revolution of the device?
 When the blackberry was still a business-focused device, the rest of us were still aw-ing at colour screens and camera phones.
 Does anyone else remember when camera phones with 0.3 megapixel or even worse VGA cameras were released?
-Now camera phones are hitting 8 mega-pixels and look more like cameras with a phone built i
+Now camera phones are hitting 8 mega-pixels and look more like cameras with a phone built in:

 Is anyone else tired of the constant integration of these devices?
 I purposely went with a regular LG phone and an iPod Touch rather than converging the two.
 Why?
 I like to keep my eggs in different baskets.
 Plus, data plans are a pain in the arse.